subhroy/subhroy/README.md

 <!--
-Copyright (c) 2004 Subhasis Roy - All Rights Reserved Unauthorized copying or redistribution of this file in source and binary forms via any medium is strictly prohibited.
+Copyright (c) 2004 Subhasis Roy - All Rights Reserved Unauthorized copying or redistribution of this README file in source and binary forms via any medium is strictly prohibited.
 -->
 <!---
 subhroy/subhroy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-### About me:
+### About me
 - 👋 Hi, I’m Subhasis Roy.
 - 🏆 I’m experienced with Java , Microservices, Design Patterns, SOLID Principle, DevOps.
 - 💻 I’m currently working on Azure DevOps, Microservices, System Design, JVM.